rkiel/keeping-promises/NOTES.md

 }
 ```

-So promises seem like a big win for us.
-We get to write asynchronous code in a style that is much simpler and will scale much more in big, complex applications than using "callback hell".
-And even though we are doing asynchronous programming, the code we write still has a very synchronous look and feel to it which we are already familiar and comfortable with.
+- promises seem like a big win for us
+- write asynchronous code in a style that has a very synchronous look and feel to it which we are already familiar and comfortable with.

 ## Exception handling

-If you think back to the original implementation of `saveCallback`, it had logic for both failure and success.
+- the original implementation of `saveCallback`, it had logic for both failure and success.

 ```JavaScript
 function saveCallback(error, data) {